redhat-cop/automate-tower-ha-dr/README.md

 This toolkit is not officially supported by Red Hat Ansible support/engineering and is provided as is.
 It is intended to be a starting point for a Red Hat Consulting delivery of Ansible Tower.

+**Tested Versions**

+This is a list of specifc versions of Ansible Tower that have been tested with this toolkit.
+It is **not** an exhaustive compatibility list.
+* 3.6.3
+* 3.7.0

 **Solution Reference Architecture**
 ![Ref Arch](readme_images/TowerClusterReferenceArch.png "Ref Arch")